Senior Medication Safety: 9 Important Questions to Ask the Pharmacist

 2. What is this medication for?
 Does this take the place of anything else that’s currently being taken?

-For many older adults, multiple medications may be required to manage their health condition, or even to manage the side effects from a needed primary treatment.
+For many older adults, multiple medications may be needed to manage their health condition or to manage the side effects of a necessary primary treatment.

-Understanding what a medication is meant to treat is essential for making sure your older adult is only taking the medications they currently need.
+Understanding what a medication is meant to treat is essential for making sure your older adult is only taking the drugs they currently need.

 This helps reduce the chance of negative drug interactions and side effects.